Facebook Ads 8 min read

 The Specific Result

-"How this e-commerce brand went from 1.4x to 4.8x ROAS in 52 days without increasing budget."
+"How this e-commerce brand went from 1.4x to 4.8x ROAS in 52 days without increasing their budget."

 The Direct Call-Out